laurenjavan/CS3200-FinalProject/README.md

 Domain Objects:
 - Ratings - An object of this class consists of the score, comment, and creation/update dates.
 It has two foreign keys, one for patron and one for restaurant.
 - Restaurants - An object of this class consists of name, location, and the cuisine of the restaurant.
 The cuisine is an enumerated type.

+*NOTE:*
+Please change the name of the schema, username, and password in application.properties under the resources folder.
+This connects to the SQL database and relies on that to make the webpage work.